Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 As January and February are the winter months in Nepal, with January being the coldest, trekking to Poon Hill during this time will definitely be colder compared to other months.

+The average sunshine during these months is 6 to 7 hours per day, providing ample time to enjoy the mountain scenery.
 January and February are also dry months, with precipitation ranging from 27 to 30mm.
 If you are lucky, you can witness snowfall in Poon Hill during this time, but it probably won’t last beyond the afternoon sun.

+The average temperature in Poon Hill during January and February ranges from 2.2 to 3.5 degrees Celsius.
+During the day, the temperature can go up to 9 degrees.
 As the sun goes down, the temperature can drop to sub-zero.
 However, this shouldn’t be a problem as you will already be in your shelter by then.
-Most lodges and tea houses have a fireplace where you can keep warm.
+Most lodges and tea houses have a fireplace in the dining room where you can keep warm.

 NOTE: As you climb higher, the weather can be quite unpredictable, and you may face different weather conditions in a single day.